syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 SfListView allows you to `Expand` or `Collapse` any specific group which can be achieved by using [GroupExpanding](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupExpanding_EV.html) event which will be triggered whenever a particular group is being expanded and the particular selected group can be get from [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangingEventHandler.html) by which you can `compare` and `collapse` all other groups and `expand` the particular selected group as in the below code snippets.

-You can downlaod the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/One_group_expanded1663737587)
+You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/One_group_expanded1663737587)

 {% highlight c# %}
 private void ListView_GroupExpanding(object sender, GroupExpandCollapseChangingEventArgs e)